(**Update in June, 2021)

-Information security professionals are in high demand — job opportunities and salaries are on the rise as organizations seek top talent to help defend cloud-based networks, improve application security and develop innovative threat-reduction strategies.
+Information security professionals are in high demand — job opportunities and salaries are on the rise as organizations seek top talent to help defend cloud-based networks, improve application security, and develop innovative threat-reduction strategies.

-The caveat is, field experience isn’t enough; companies want candidates whose qualifications include both on-the-job training and industry-leading certifications.
-One of the most in demand is the CEH certification.
+The caveat is that field experience isn’t enough; companies want candidates whose qualifications include on-the-job training and industry-leading certifications.
+One of the most in-demand is the CEH certification.

 What Is CEH Certification?

 The certified ethical hacker (CEH) certification is a vendor-neutral IT qualification offered by the EC Council.
 It focuses on leveraging “black hat” hacker techniques and methodologies to help “white hat” IT professionals defend corporate networks and counter emerging attacks.

 In addition to learning advanced penetration testing techniques, students taking the CEH course get to go hands-on with popular hacking tools and real-world scenarios.
 Participants also gain a broader knowledge of IT risk factors across internal networks, cloud-based systems, and emerging IoT networks.

 To pass the CEH exam, candidates have four hours to answer 125 multiple-choice questions covering everything from network scanning to malware threats, denial of service, session hijacking, and SQL injection.
 Candidates must get a score of 70% or better to pass.
 To maintain their certification, InfoSec pros must earn 120 training credits within three years and at least 20 credits per year.

 Depending on how you choose to prepare for the exam, the cost of CEH certification varies considerably.